What Is An Ingrown Toenail?

 What Are The Symptoms Of An Ingrown Toenail?

-- Pain (often severe) along the side(s) of your toenail
+- Pain, irritation and sensitivity along the side(s) of your toenail

 - Redness around your toenail